kemelzaidan/subskribo/README.md

 # Subskribo

 Subskribo is a simple Ember application to automate the process of creating a default email signature on corporate environments.
+The user just needs to fill the form with its own information and click on the copy button in order to copy the entire HTML signature code to the clipboard before pasting it on the email client.

 Originally created to Locaweb (Brazil's largest hosting company), it can be customized to other company needs with the same purpose, since it is released under Affero GPL 3 (take a look at the LICENSE.txt file for the complete license).

-The user just needs to fill the form with its own information and click on the copy button in order to copy the entire HTML signature code to the clipboard before pasting it on the email client.

-The name _Subskribo_ comes from the [Esperanto](https://en.wikipedia.org/wiki/Esperanto) word for "signature".
+The name *Subskribo* comes from the [Esperanto](https://en.wikipedia.org/wiki/Esperanto) word for "signature".

-## Prerequisites
+## Development Prerequisites

 You will need the following things properly installed on your computer.